libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Qdrant Cloud: https://qdrant.to/cloud
 To install the local Qdrant server, first install Docker: https://www.docker.com/, then see: https://github.com/qdrant/qdrant/blob/master/QUICK_START.md

--Added Experimental Version of the file scrape tool using Llama 2

--Added Experimental Version of the webscrape tool using Llama 2

--Llama 2 Version is now mostly functioning as intended, this is the first local model that I have actually felt is capable of running Aetherius.
-I am now working on converting the webscrape and file process tools.

--Added Llama v2 chat version using the Oobabooga API.
-Tested with TheBloke/Llama-2-13B-chat-GPTQ.
-Still needs more work before it will function well with the 7B version.
-I load with ExLlama with a max_seq_len of 4096, leaving the other options at 1.

 <a href='https://ko-fi.com/R6R2NRB0S' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 ------